henriquesimoes/humpback/solutions/README.md

 is already configured with commonly used Deep Learning packages, and knows how to use NVIDIA GPUs.

-An important note is that all solution codes are configured to always use GPUs.
+Note that all solution scripts are configured to always use GPUs.
 Therefore, you will not be able to run the code without them.

 ## Creating test sets

 First of all, we might want to create new data splits for training and testing the solutions.
 Thus far, we have created only two such split sets ([`test#1` and `test#2`](../test/sets/)).
-For doing so, we will need the labels from the competition, which are not in this repository.
-Thus, we will show both how to download the data and create splits like the ones aforementioned.
+For doing so,

+To create test sets we will need the labels from the competition, which are not in this repository.
+In the sequel, we will show how to download the necessary data and how to create splits.

 ### Downloading the data

-Since this dataset is part of a [Kaggle competition][competition], you will need to have an account to be able to read (and accept) the data usage terms and download the data.
-In this linked page are all updated steps to download the data.
+Since this dataset is part of a  Kaggle competition, you will need to have an account to be able to read (and accept) the data usage terms before downloading the data.
+Updated instructions to download the data can be found [Kaggle competition][competition] .
 After you have access to these files, place them in `data` folder in the root of the repository.
 Do not worry, the `.gitignore` is set to ignore it, in order to avoid potential issues when switching branches.